meinside/meinside.github.io/_posts/2014-05-07-How-to-run-BitTorrent-Sync-as-service-on-Raspberry-Pi.md

 ## 4. Trouble Shooting

-### X. It doesn\'t work!
+### X. It doesn't work!

-If anything goes wrong or doesn\'t work as you expected, try executing the binary directly:
+If anything goes wrong or doesn't work as you expected, try executing the binary directly:

 {% highlight bash %}
 $ btsync --config /filepath/of/btsync.conf
 {% endhighlight %}

-then you\'ll see the reason in the error message.
+then you'll see the reason in the error message.

 ### X. It crashes my Raspberry Pi!